meisru/Sic-Sicxe-Assembler/INPUT_CASES.md

 # SIC and SIC/XE Assembler Test Cases

+doctor's cases:
+P4 START 0
+main ADDR X, S       # main is the label (no spaces before it)
+    RSUB            # the result should give 4C not 4F
+    FIX             # format 1 - gives 4C
+V4 BYTE X'AB'
+    END main

 ## Test Setup
 This document contains test cases for both SIC and SIC/XE assemblers with expected outputs.